lucas-mansson/interpreter-java/README.md

 This is the code for a simple interpreted programming language based on the book ["Crating interpreters" by Robert Nystrom.](https://craftinginterpreters.com/).
 I try to add my own ideas and things so its not a 1:1 copy.

 The language is high-level, dynamically typed, and garbage collected, supporting scripting, procedural programming and basic object oriented concepts.
+You can read more about the language below.

 ## Things to add: